realworldocaml/book/book/first-class-modules/README.md

     { known; active }
 ```

-Now we'll start writing out the functions for manipulating the table of
+Now we can write the functions for manipulating the table of active
-active query handlers.
+query handlers.
 We'll start with the function for loading an instance.
-Note that it takes as an argument both the name of the query handler and the
+Note that it takes as an argument both the name of the query handler
-configuration for instantiating that handler in the form of an s-expression.
+and the configuration for instantiating that handler in the form of an
-These are used for creating a first-class module of type
+s-expression.
+These are used for creating a first-class module of
-`(module Query_handler_instance)`, which is then added to the active table:
+type `(module Query_handler_instance)`, which is then added to the
+active table:

 ```ocaml file=examples/correct/query_handler_loader/query_handler_core.ml,part=3
 let load t handler_name config =